 Founder & CEO

-Sparsh Ahuja is the Founder and CEO of Project Dastaan.
-He is a 2020 National Geographic Explorer, the youngest-ever recipient of the CatchLight Fellowship and a VCAA Leadership Awardee, and has been shortlisted for the Alexia Foundation Student Grant and Lucie Emerging Artist Scholarship.
-Sparsh graduated as a FitzRandolph Scholar in PPE at the University of Oxford.
-He will begin as an associate at the Boston Consulting Group in 2021 in London.
+Sparsh Ahuja is a documentary filmmaker and the founder of Project Dastaan.
+He is a 2020 National Geographic Explorer, the youngest-ever recipient of the CatchLight Fellowship, a 2020 Webby Nominee, and has been shortlisted for the Alexia Foundation Student Grant and Lucie Emerging Artist Scholarship.
+Sparsh graduated as a FitzRandolph Scholar in PPE at the University of Oxford and currently works as the Partnerships Director of the National South Asian Heritage Month Campaign.

 Co-Founder & Operations Lead